Awards FAQs

 Submissions

-Should you proceed to the submission stage, the following fees will apply per submission (incl.
+The following fees will apply per submission (incl.
 GST):

 Categories 1 and 2 – Young Leaders & Women in Leadership